WE ARE OPEN FOR REMOTE SERVICE. CLICK HERE TO SCHEDULE YOUR ZOOM STRATEGY SESSION TODAY. -A. SHERALYNN

 • Spouse being confined in prison for three or more consecutive years

 There are other names for a legal separation including 'limited divorce,' 'separation from bed and board' and 'judicial separation.'
 It is important to note that a legally separated couple is still technically married.
 They are relieved of marital obligations and can live separately but they cannot remarry without officially being divorced.
 Couples often choose this route of separation because their religions do not believe in divorce.
 Others choose separation as a "cooling-off period" in their marriage.
 Either way, this is a beneficial way to separate legally and have binding terms to regulate the process.
 In order to receive a legal separation, the spouses will need to meet together with a mediator.
 This generally happens with attorneys as well plus the third-party neutral.
 If you are considering this process, contact us right away.
-The meditator and the lawyers involved will help guide the conversation in order to settle all issues involved.
+The mediator and the lawyers involved will help guide the conversation in order to settle all issues involved.

 • Where the parties will live